Codeception/Codeception/docs/03-AcceptanceTests.md

 This is the fastest way to run acceptance tests, since it doesn't require running an actual browser.
 We use a PHP web scraper, which acts like a browser: it sends a request, then receives and parses the response.
-Codeception uses [Guzzle](http://guzzlephp.org) and Symfony BrowserKit to interact with HTML web pages.
+Codeception uses [Guzzle](http://guzzlephp.org) and [Symfony BrowserKit](http://symfony.com/doc/current/components/browser_kit.html) to interact with HTML web pages.
-Please note that you can't test actual visibility of elements, or JavaScript interactions.
+Please note that you can't test actual visibility of HTML elements, or JavaScript interactions.
 Good thing about PhpBrowser is that it can be run in any environment with just PHP and cURL required.

 Common PhpBrowser drawbacks: